 I adore taking blurry photos of Christmas lights.
 I think it suits them really well.
 If you want that lovely bokeh effect, you need to set your f-stop really high, use a long shutter speed and preferably use a tripod or rest your camera on a chair.

 And if you want to photograph candles or fairy lights, you could try shooting during the daylight rather than in the dark.
 You can set your camera so the scene looks darker or fix the exposure in an editing program.
 You will achieve much better results this way!
+Looking back on my previous Christmas in my premium photo album brings me so much joy and inspiration.

 Take Christmas Portraits